djarecka/pycontest_presentation_tmp/presentation/presentation.md

 &nbsp;

-- a simple example will need:
+- our simple example will need:

   ```python
   from hypothesis import given, strategies as st